Micheline Maylor

-Early life

-Maylor was born in Windsor, Ontario of Voyageur Metis, and English ancestry.
-She moved to Calgary, Alberta and was raised as a Buddhist by artist parents.

 Education

 Maylor holds a BA from the University of Calgary (honours with a specialty in creative writing and a minor in anthropology).
 She earned a master's degree from Lancaster University UK (distinction in creative writing/Can-Lit).
 She was awarded the International Research Scholarship and the Overseas Research Scholarship.
-She was awarded a Ph.D from Newcastle upon Tyne (Late 20th century Canadian literature and creative writing).
+She was awarded a Ph.D. from Newcastle upon Tyne (Late 20th century Canadian literature and creative writing).

 Career

 Poetry

-Maylor's first book, Full Depth: The Raymond Knister Poems was long listed for the ReLit award and inspired by living in John Knister's ancestral home.
+Maylor's first book, Full Depth: The Raymond Knister Poems was long listed for the ReLit award.

-Her Chapbook, Starfish, an elegiac long poem written on the death of her best friend, sold out in 2007.

 Her third collection, Whirr and Click, was short-listed for the Pat Lowther Award for best book written by a Canadian woman in 2014, about which Douglas Glover writes, "Micheline Maylor writes poems with dash and élan, attack poems, full of desire, heart, dangerous men and revenge."

 Her fourth collection, Little Wildheart, published by the University of Alberta Press, was short-listed for the Robert Kroetsch award for experimental poetry and deals with the question: What does it mean to be human?
 Quill and Quire gave it a starred review calling it "a charming quirk", and The Toronto Star described it as: "poems that crackle with lyric energy".

-Micheline Maylor's anthology, Drifting Like a Metaphor, introduces Calgary poets of promise who have the ability to make connections that work to pull together language, image, and emotion.
-Her criterion was that the poets are not yet published in book form, but are able to make story and voice work to create an emotional reaction through many forms and styles.
-Any of the twelve poets showcased in this anthology could easily become the next great voice or future poet laureate of Calgary.
+Micheline Maylor's anthology, Drifting Like a Metaphor, introduces Calgary poets of promise.